sassoftware/vi-solution-extensions/examples/custom-text-box-example/README.md

 ### Prerequisites

-You must have access to a deployment of SAS Visual Investigator Viya 4 to use the documented tools.
+You must have access to a deployment of SAS Visual Investigator on SAS Viya 4 to use the documented tools.

 ## How to use

-This project was generated with [@sassoftware/vi-solution-extension-create](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-create) and [@sassoftware/vi-solution-extension-angular-schematics](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-angular-schematics).
+This project was generated using [@sassoftware/vi-solution-extension-create](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-create) and [@sassoftware/vi-solution-extension-angular-schematics](https://www.npmjs.com/package/@sassoftware/vi-solution-extension-angular-schematics).

 # Setup